nyanpasu64/exotracker-cpp/src/DESIGN.md

 - audio_common.h (general audio types and functions, like Amplitude = s16)
 - output.h
-    - Depends on output-related libraries (portaudio).
+    - Depends on output-related libraries (RtAudio).
 - Application code depends on output.h.

 and